2021 Microsoft Exchange Server data breach: Background

-Microsoft Exchange is considered a high-value target for hackers looking to penetrate business networks, as it is email server software, and, according to Microsoft, it provides "a unique environment that could allow attackers to perform various tasks using the same built-in tools or scripts that admins use for maintenance."
-In the past, Microsoft Exchange has been attacked by multiple nation-state groups.
+Microsoft Exchange is a widely used email server software and a frequent target for cyberattacks on business networks.
+According to Microsoft, its environment allows attackers to misuse built-in administrative tools or scripts for malicious purposes.
+Microsoft Exchange has previously been targeted by nation-state threat actors.

-On 5 January 2021, security testing company DEVCORE made the earliest known report of the vulnerability to Microsoft, which Microsoft verified on 8 January.
-The first breach of a Microsoft Exchange Server instance was observed by cybersecurity company Volexity on 6 January 2021.
-By the end of January, Volexity had observed a breach allowing attackers to spy on two of their customers, and alerted Microsoft to the vulnerability.
-After Microsoft was alerted of the breach, Volexity noted the hackers became less stealthy in anticipation of a patch.
+On 5 January 2021, security testing company DEVCORE reported the vulnerability to Microsoft, which Microsoft confirmed on 8 January.
+On 6 January 2021, cybersecurity company Volexity detected the first known breach of a Microsoft Exchange Server instance.
+By late January, Volexity detected a breach that allowed attackers to access data from two of its customers and reported the vulnerability to Microsoft.
+Following Microsoft's notification of the breach, Volexity reported that the hackers became less discreet in anticipation of a patch.

-On 2 March 2021, another cybersecurity company, ESET, wrote that they were observing multiple attackers besides Hafnium exploiting the vulnerabilities.
-Wired reported on 10 March that now that the vulnerability had been patched, many more attackers were going to reverse engineer the fix to exploit still-vulnerable servers.
-Analysts at two security firms reported they had begun to see evidence that attackers were preparing to run cryptomining software on the servers.
+On 2 March 2021, cybersecurity company ESET reported observing multiple threat actors, in addition to Hafnium, exploiting the vulnerabilities.
+On 10 March 2021, Wired reported that following the patch, additional threat actors were likely to reverse engineer the fix to target unpatched servers.
+Analysts at two security firms reported observing signs that attackers were preparing to deploy cryptomining software on affected servers.

-On 10 March 2021, security researcher Nguyen Jang posted proof-of-concept code to Microsoft-owned GitHub on how the exploit works, totaling 169 lines of code; the program was intentionally written with errors so that while security researchers could understand how the exploit works, malicious actors would not be able to use the code to access servers.
-Later that day, GitHub removed the code as it "contains proof of concept code for a recently disclosed vulnerability that is being actively exploited".
-On 13 March, another group independently published exploit code, with this code instead requiring minimal modification to work; the CERT Coordination Center's Will Dormann said the "exploit is completely out of the bag by now" in response.
+On 10 March 2021, security researcher Nguyen Jang posted proof-of-concept code to Microsoft-owned GitHub demonstrating how the exploit works, consisting of 169 lines of code.
+The program was intentionally written with errors, allowing security researchers to understand the exploit while preventing malicious actors from using the code to access servers.
+Later that day, GitHub removed the code, stating that it "contains proof-of-concept code for a recently disclosed vulnerability that is being actively exploited".
+On 13 March, another group independently published exploit code, which required minimal modification to function.
+The CERT Coordination Center's Will Dormann stated that the "exploit is completely out of the bag by now".

-The attacks came shortly after the 2020 United States federal government data breach, which also saw the compromising of Microsoft's Outlook web app and supply chain.
-Microsoft said there was no connection between the two incidents.
+The attacks came shortly after the 2020 United States federal government data breach, which also involved the compromise of Microsoft's Outlook web application and supply chain.
+Microsoft stated that there was no connection between the two incidents.